 Afterword: A commitment to the task at hand

 Aarti Ratna is Associate Professor of Sociology at Solent University, UK.
-Ratna is the co-editor of Race, Gender and Sport: The Politics of Ethnic ‘Other" Girls and Women (Routledge, 2017), Associate Editor for Palgrave Communications, Co-Chair of the BSA sport Study Group, Editorial Board Member for the journal Sociology of Sport, and Editorial Board Member of the Palgrave book series New Femininities in Digital, Physical and Sporting Cultures.
+Ratna is the co-editor of Race, Gender and Sport: The Politics of Ethnic ‘Other' Girls and Women (2017).

 Erica Rand is Professor of Art and Visual Culture and of Gender and Sexuality Studies at Bates College, USA.
-Rand is the author of Barbie’s Queer Accessories (Duke University Press, 1995), The Ellis Island Snow Globe (Duke University Press, 2005), Red Nails, Black Skates (Duke University Press, 2012), and The Small Book of Hip Checks (Duke University Press, 2021).
+Rand is the author of Barbie’s Queer Accessories (1995), The Ellis Island Snow Globe (2005), Red Nails, Black Skates (2012), and The Small Book of Hip Checks (2021).

 Daniel Burdsey is Reader in the Centre for Spatial, Environmental and Cultural Politics, University of Brighton, UK.
-Burdsey is the author of British Asians and football (Routledge, 2007), Race, place and the seaside: postcards from the edge (Palgrave Macmillan, 2016), and Racism and English Football: For Club and Country (Routledge, 2020).
+Burdsey is the author of British Asians and Football: Culture, Identity, Exclusion (2007), Race, Place and the Seaside: Postcards from the Edge (2016), and Racism and English Football: For Club and Country (2020).

 Stanley Thangaraj is Associate Professor of Anthropology, Gender Studies, and International Studies at the City College of New York, USA.
-Thangaraj is the author of Desi Hoop Dreams (New York University Press, 2015) and co-editor of Asian American Sporting Cultures (New York University Press, 2016).
+Thangaraj is the author of Desi Hoop Dreams (2015) and co-editor of Asian American Sporting Cultures (2016).